Second Research Seminar

 The theme of the second workshop is the “Geographies of the impact of KIBS on innovation through flows of knowledge”.

-We invite participants to the workshop.
-The two themes the workshop explores are:
+We invited participants to the workshop on the 28th March 2011.
+The two themes the workshop explored were:

 - How can KIBS promote extra-regional and international knowledge flows

 - Policy implications for KIBS in a globalised economy